 Hiking boots are extremely important, don’t go running off into the woods with your Nike running shoes as they will get destroyed in a matter of days.
 You can not cheap out on hiking boots, get the one that is the most durable and comfortable to you, a good tip would be to buy hiking boots with one number larger than you need.
 This way you can wear double socks during winter time which will add an additional layer of protection from the elements.

 You not only have to protect yourself from predators but also from thieves.
 Thieves that might come across your off-grid cabin might think that it is an easy target as it would be far away from civilization.

 - Bug out gun

-This is especially important if you are going off-grid alone, a simple injury which you might not think much of it could deteriorate quickly.
+This is especially important if you are going off-grid alone, a simple injury that you might not think much of it could deteriorate quickly.
 Common health issues become life-threatening without the aces for medicine, while you should have a good first aid kit you can not get every medicine for every kind of injury or sickness.
-Something as simple as diarrhea could potentially kill you as it happened in the case of Christopher McCandless, of which I wrote in my article Best survivalist movies.
+Something as simple as diarrhea could potentially kill you as it happened in the case of Christopher McCandless, of which I wrote in my article Best survival movies ( Top 18 ).

 When it comes to off grid cabin tools and equipment you can not cheap out when it comes to items which you use every day or with items that actually help you survive such as the water filtration systems and the heating systems.
 However, my suggestion is to start slowly stockpiling some food and the essentials and only set out to live off the grid once you are sure that you have everything.
 Do note that every family is different and you will probably have to add extra items to fit your needs.